Tetiana-Sl-qa/qa_portfolio/README.md

-Hello, welcome to my repository!
+Hello!
+Welcome to my repository!
 This repository contains the following information:
 - test cases;
 - bug reports;
 - examples of the Postman requests;